Kirito-Emo/Dotfiles/README.md

 >
 - To customize the shell(I'm on Zsh), I'm using Oh-My-Zsh with "Agnoster" theme (I modified it a bit) to have the powerline.
 >
-- I also downloaded the "powerline", "powerline-fonts" and "fontawesome-fonts" packages.
+- I also downloaded the "powerline", "powerline-fonts", "fontawesome-fonts" and "Menlo-for-Powerline" font packages.

 #### I'm using Fedora btw. (lol)